mpharrigan/mpharrigan.github.io/_posts/2016-05-17-background-ssh.md

     ssh -L 8888:localhost:8888 user@hostname

 <div class="alert alert-danger" role="alert">
-  <strong>Warning:</strong> If you share the server with any other users,
+  <strong>Warning:</strong> If you share the remote host with any other users,
   they can get to any port!
 You have to set up TLS on your notebook server as well.
 </div>